Experian, TransUnion and Equifax now offer all U.S. consumers free weekly credit reports through AnnualCreditReport.com.

 I am the personal representative for my brother's estate.
 I'm trying to identify his active credit accounts so that I can compile a list of creditors for the estate.
 Is it possible for the estate executor to order a credit report for the deceased?

-We are sorry for your loss.
-You can obtain a copy of your brother's credit report by mailing a request in writing along with a copy of the death certificate and proof that you are authorized to act on his behalf, such as a copy of a legal document with a court seal indicating you are the executor of the estate.
-Send the request to Experian, P.O.
-Box 4500, Allen, TX 75013.
+You are correct that ordering your deceased brother's credit report is a good way to help ensure you have a complete list of creditors for his estate.
+You can mail a request for a copy of your brother's credit along with a copy of the death certificate and proof that you are authorized to act on his behalf, such as a copy of a legal document with a court seal indicating you are the executor of the estate.
+Send the request to: